-Moving on from sixth form or college to university is an exciting time for young people; suddenly there’s lots of new opportunities and, for many, the chance to live away from home for the first time.
+Moving on from sixth form or college to university is an exciting time for young people; suddenly there are lots of new opportunities and, for many, the chance to live away from home for the first time.

 It’s not surprising that deciding what to study and where can be quite a daunting process and feel overwhelming for some students.
 Parents and supporters can play a vital role in helping them through the initial phase of researching universities and courses.
 So where do you start?

 A good place to start would be to gain an understanding of the UCAS application process so that you’re aware of key UCAS deadlines.
-UCAS (University Colleges Admissions Service) is the organsiation all students apply to for UK based full-time higher education courses.
-This will ensure that both of you don't miss opportunities to visit universities, attend Higher Education (HE) fairs and other events well in advance of the UCAS application deadline so you can see at first-hand what’s on offer.
+UCAS (University Colleges Admissions Service) is the organisation all students apply to for UK-based full-time higher education courses.
+This will ensure that both of you don't miss opportunities to visit universities, attend higher education (HE) fairs and other events well in advance of the UCAS application deadline so you can see at first-hand what’s on offer.
 Read our guide to the application process for details of key dates.

 Get the ball rolling by talking to them about what they might be interested in and their career aspirations, and then helping them to research the courses which appeal.
 Some university courses require students to have studied certain subjects at A Level so it’s important to look at any specialist entry requirements as early as Year 11.
 Whilst at school or college, a student may have visited local universities on ‘subject taster days’ in Year 12 or earlier so they may have an awareness of courses available in the region already.

 A key difference between school and college is the vast range of courses on offer at university.
 For example, a student may be interested in studying psychology, but did you know that they can specialise in different areas of psychology at university?
 At Sunderland alone, we offer four different psychology undergraduate degrees: core psychology, forensic psychology, clinical psychology, and psychology with counselling.
 Making sure you have a good understanding of the difference between specialisms is key.